 During the first residency, students will define their main leadership style and create their team-based learning approach that contributes to student success in the online program.
 Students also learn from guest speakers, meet executive coaches, and explore their strengths and weaknesses through various activities.
 The second residency builds on the first residency and allows for more one-on-one interaction between faculty, peer teams, coaches, and alumni.
 The residencies help students distinguish between managers and leaders and teach how to succeed in both roles.

-Paying for the Queens University Online MBA in Healthcare Management
+Paying for the Queens University Flexible Online MBA in Healthcare

-The online MBA in healthcare management through Queens University costs $1,165 per credit for a total estimated tuition of $45,435 plus fees.
+The flexible online MBA in healthcare through Queens University costs $1,165 per credit for a total estimated tuition of $45,435 plus fees.
 Interested students should contact the McColl School of Business admissions department for updated tuition figures, which are subject to change.

 Queens University offers a tuition discount to eligible Queens alumni.
 In addition, students can apply for federal graduate loans and Graduate PLUS loans through the FAFSA.
-Students may also seek outside support to fund their MBA in healthcare management degree, including community and organizational scholarships, as well as tuition reimbursement programs through their employer.
+Students may also seek outside support to fund their MBA in healthcare degree, including community and organizational scholarships, as well as tuition reimbursement programs through their employer.

-Queens University of Charlotte Online MBA - Healthcare Management
+Queens University of Charlotte Flexible MBA - Healthcare (Online)

-- Healthcare Management MBA students have access to one-on-one executive coaching
+- Flexible Online MBA students have access to one-on-one executive coaching

 - The program is based on Hugh McColl's three Cs of Leadership: commitment to community, competence, and character